virtapi/installimage/README.md

 installimage supports a menu based installation.
 This happens in the `setup.sh` file.
 At first you select the operating system you would like to have, than a Midnight Commander pops up with every needed variable for the installation.
 Some of them are preconfigured because the installimage tries to guess it, for example a working default partitioning scheme.
 The actual installation will start afterwords via the [install.sh](#install.sh).

 ###install.sh
+Here happens the actual installation.
+The script starts with the calculation of every needed step and prints a helpful menu which always shows you the current process, the amount of finished and needed tasks.

 ###$distro.sh
 Some of the global functions don't work on every distribution, so they are overwritten in a distribution-specific file.